eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

-# Storage and Data Transfer
+# Data management

 ## What is the cleaning policy on `/scratch?`

 ### Q: I've found today that my files on `/scratch` have been deleted.
 Is it still possible to get back those files?

-Files older than a month are deleted by a cleaning script: please check the cleaning policy on the `/scratch` filesystem on the [Filesystems page](/storage/file_systems).
+The `/scratch` filesystem is cleaned by a script on a regular basis: please check the cleaning policy on the [Filesystems web page](/storage/file_systems).

 Unfortunately, once the files on `/scratch` have been deleted, there is no way to recover them.
 In fact, `/scratch` is meant to keep only the temporary files needed for a run.